livewire/livewire/docs/testing.md

 ### Setting URL parameters

-If your Livewire component depends on specific query parameters in the URL of the page it's loaded on, you can use the `withUrlParams()` method to set the query parameters manually for your test.
+If your Livewire component depends on specific query parameters in the URL of the page it's loaded on, you can use the `withQueryParams()` method to set the query parameters manually for your test.

 Below is a basic `SearchPosts` component that uses [Livewire's URL feature](/docs/url) to store and track the current search query in the query string: